1

 Role

-I analyzed and restructured the existed workflow to design a consignment system for scalable data management
+I analyzed and restructured the existing workflow to design a consignment system for scalable data management

 01